laurent22/Kohana-Mustache/README.md

 ## Mixing PHP and Mustache view

 The module transparently supports mixing PHP and Mustache views.
 If the module finds a view called `example.mustache`, it's going to use that.
-However, if this file doesn't exist, it's going to look for `example.php` and passes it to Kohana for rendering.
+However, if this file doesn't exist, it's going to look for `example.php` and pass it to Kohana for rendering.

 ## License